gocd/docs.go.cd/configuration/configuration_reference.md

 ## &lt;security&gt; {#security}

 The `<security>` element can be used to enable authentication.
 If the element is not defined anyone can use Go without logging in.
-We currently support [LDAP](#ldap) and a simple [password file](#passwordFile) format.
-You can use both methods if you want.
-This can be useful if you want to allow access from scripts without having to add a lot of users to your corporate LDAP.
-In this case you could add a 'script' user to the password file.
+We currently support enabling authentication using Authorization plugin endpoint.
+Support for LDAP and simple password-file authentication is available out of box via the bundled plugins for the same.
+You can use more than one authentication mechanism if you want.
+Support for inbuilt [LDAP](#ldap) and [password file](#passwordFile) tags in configuration has been deprecated.

 ### Attributes